Lapratomo24/travelgramers/README.md

 ### Color Scheme

 The color scheme was derived from [mycolor.space](https://mycolor.space/).
-I use a predominantly white ash color for the background of the body as well as the navigation bar, blue-ish green for the post tile, buttons, and page headers, as well as blue for the footer.
+I use a predominantly white ash color for the background of the body as well as the navigation bar, blue-ish green for the post title, buttons, and page headers, as well as blue for the footer.

 ![Color](media/img/colors.png)